chris-n-self/kitaev-honeycomb/readme.md

 The package is called `kithcmb` and is in the `packages` folder.
 To make the package accessible from anywhere add the package to your python path environment variable.
 This can be done to putting the following in your `~/.bash_profile` file: `export PYTHONPATH="$PYTHONPATH:/path/to/repository/packages"`

 Import the package to python using `import kithcmb`.

+#### Compatibility

+The package requires numpy, scipy and matplotlib.
+Currently it should work with python 2.7 and python 3.

 ## Usage